 Therefore, in the interests not only of the consumers of this medium, but also the innovators of both the technology and creative works that will build it, and the U.S. economy and balance of trade, Congress must strike a careful balance between the interests of content creation and technological innovation-as Congress and the courts have done with other innovations such as cable, xerography, satellites, DAT and VCR's.
 And Congress must insist on a balanced application of copyright to this new innovation, as it has in the past, notwithstanding the seemingly perpetual anxiety of the incumbent content industry to the emergence of a competitive new medium relying on new technologies.
-The rest of the world is watching how we, the world's creative and technology leaders, balance these issues.
+The rest of the world is watching how we, the dium relying on new technologies.
+The rest of the world is watching now we, une world's creative and technology leaders, balance these issues.
 We must get it right.
 So, how should we achieve that balance?
-Since we are here as part of the WIPO

-So, how should we achieve that balance?
-Since we are here as part of the WPO implementation process, I suggest we approach that question in the context contemplated by the WIPO treaties, namely an environment where intellectual property in Internet transmissions of creative works are protected by secure encryption supplemented by legal prohibitions against circumvention.
+Since we are here as part of the WIPO implementation process, I suggest we approach that question in the context contemplated by the WIPO treaties, namely an environment where intellectual property in Internet transmissions of creative works are protected by secure encryption. supplemented by legal prohibitions against circumvention.
 In that context, where creative works are securely encrypted, no one would claim that Internet service providers would be liable for transmission of an infringing work, since they would have no means of knowing or controlling the infringing transmission.
 Indeed, they would not be permitted to circumvent the encryption system protecting a transmission in order to assess a claim that a work is infringing and, if infringing, delete it.
-Yet, if you listen to my friends in Hollywood, Internet service providers should be placed in precisely that position; a position of monitoring, and deleting, potentially infringing communications of all Internet users, or otherwise stand financially responsible for any infringements.
+Yet, if you listen to my friends in Hollywood, Internet service providers should be placed in precisely that position; a position of monitoring, and deleting, potentially infringing communications of all Internet users, or otherwise stand financially responsible ing communications of all internet users, or otherwise stand mandally responsible for any infringements.
 With billions of messages flowing across the Internet in a single day, such a monitoring requirement would not be financially feasible or, frankly, consistent with this nation's commitment to communications privacy.
-The Hollywood position is, in my view, simply untenable.
+The Hollywood position is, in my view, simply untenable.\(^1\) Our message today is simple.
+Liability for copyright infringement should fall where it belongs-on those who create an infringing work or on those who reproduce or perform it with actual knowledge of the infringement and who are capable, as a legal and precisely matter to do something about it.
+The innocent or powerless a legal and practical matter, to do something about it.
+The innocent or powerless transmitter should not be held liable for infringing acts of others.
+If an Internet service provider itself posts infringing material, it should be liable.
+If however, an Internet user is using the conduits, access, browser, navigation or caching machines of an Internet service provider, it is the user and not the Internet service provider that should be responsible for the copyright infringement.
+Fundamental fairness must limit the service provider's exposure.